joshuakerr/new-horizons/readme.md

 1. Compartmentalize : make everything as modular as possible
 2. Comment : use lots of comments.
 Use a """comment""" at the top of every function/class
+3. Commit messages : use commit messages to update project

 # File Structure